 Most are one-time bloomers, but you’ll have a ton of blossoms during that period.
 Some are repeat bloomers, though.

-‘Lilac Pink’ is a single bloomer with fragrant, fuchsia double blossoms that grows best in Zones 6-10.
+‘Lilac Pink’ is a single bloomer with fragrant, fuchsia double blossoms that grows best in Zones 6 to 10.
 The blossoms stick around for weeks, but they also make great cut flowers for a floral display.

 ‘Capitaine John Ingram’ has massive, dark crimson double blooms.
-It’s another single bloomer and also does best in Zones 6-10.
+It’s another single bloomer and also does best in Zones 6 to 10.

 Old garden types, often called old-fashioned, antique, or heritage roses, are heirlooms that existed before the first hybrid teas were bred.

 The flowers smell incredible, they have colorful hips that are ideal for use in cooking, and they are resistant to insects and disease.

 The downside is that they’re a bit more finicky to grow than some types, and they don’t continue blossoming for as long as other varieties.
 Some blossom just once and are done.
 Most are hardy in Zones 4 to 9.